laxboy436/hello-world/README.md

 # hello-world
 A little repository for a person who knows less next to nothing about code.
+Yeeeeeeeh